-- 1. Implement Strategic Plan: In January 2019, the Board adopted its Napa County Strategic Plan 2019-2022 to be effective July 1, 2019 through June 30, 2022.
-The priorities in the Strategic Plan should be reflected in the annual budget.
-Although not encouraged, requests for new General Fund resources should support Strategic Plan priorities. - 2.1.
-Pursue Operational Efficiencies: Combine, reorganize, or eliminate programs/processes to respond to changing needs or priorities.
+- 1. Pursue Operational Efficiencies: Combine, reorganize, or eliminate programs/processes to respond to changing needs or priorities.
 Identify lower priority programs that can be reduced or eliminated to free up resources to fund higher priority programs determined by a four-fifths vote of the Board of Supervisors.
-Carefully review and justify all expenditure line items to identify possible cost reductions. - 3.2.
+Carefully review and justify all expenditure line items to identify possible cost reductions. - 2.
 Pursue New Revenues: Pursue new revenues and ensure fees charged for services are covering all costs incurred to provide those services.
 To the extent possible, any new revenues for programs receiving General Fund support shall be used to offset the cost of existing staff and programs, rather than funding new staff or programs.
 Requests for new positions will be considered only if the new positions are required as the result of a program mandate, are 100% funded by the new revenue source or are a Board priority.
-If new revenues are limited in duration and require additional staff, limited term positions should be used. - 4.3.
+If new revenues are limited in duration and require additional staff, limited term positions should be used. - 3.
 Maximize the Board's Discretion: Except where the Board has previously made a decision to earmark revenues for a particular purpose, wherever legally possible, revenues should be treated as discretionary resources rather than as dedicated to a particular program or service.
 The goal is to give the Board as much flexibility as possible in allocating resources to local priorities.

 - II.
-General Fund Policies (includes General Fund Departments and General Fund Contributions to non-General Fund Departments) - Maintain existing service levels and corresponding Net County Cost for General Fund Departments: Departments receiving General Fund support shall prepare a budget that maintains the existing service level taking into consideration net county cost targets.
+General Fund Policies (includes General Fund Departments and General Fund Contributions to non-General Fund Departments) - 1.
+Maintain existing service levels and corresponding Net County Cost for General Fund Departments: Departments receiving General Fund support shall prepare a budget that maintains the existing service level taking into consideration net county cost targets.